“Hope on the Street” – an artist’s vital search for his roots

 The sequence is a great example of the type of transparency ARMY has gotten used to receiving from BTS members.
 They have never been afraid to show the process behind the music and performance, the ugliness of fatigue and self-doubt, or the many failures that make up a success.

 And yet, BTS is also intensely private.
-For a new fan, this paradox is difficult to understand given the thousand upon thousand of hours they have given of themselves to ARMY over the years, not only via regular music promotions such as music videos and interviews, but via personal videos or “lives,” where they chat with fans for minutes or hours at a time, through their long-running variety show Run BTS where they compete against each other in numerous games, their traveling shows, and much more.
+For a new fan, this paradox is difficult to understand given the thousand upon thousand of hours they have given of themselves to ARMY over the years, not only via regular music promotions such as music videos and interviews, but via personal videos or “lives,” where they chat with fans for minutes or hours at a time, through their long-running variety show Run BTS where they compete against each other in numerous games, their travelling shows, and much more.

 The dynamic in those public-facing videos and shows is of a band of brothers working together while loving each other.
-The bond between the members — its sacredness, its unbreakability — is one of the most magical elements sustaining ARMY beyond listening to BTS’s discography.
+The bond between the members—its sacredness, its unbreakability—is one of the most magical elements sustaining ARMY beyond listening to BTS’s discography.
 The music, naturally the core of BTS’ work despite the many prejudices it engenders by being classified as K-pop, is multi-genre, of impeccable quality, wide emotional resonance, and deep lyrical intelligence.
 A legacy of over a decade of songs that could certainly represent the voice of the first truly global generation.

 “Fame and money don’t mean everything, I already know it.
 My work makes me breathe, so I want MORE,” j-hope sings in “More,” a moody grunge rap track and one of the two title songs in Jack in the Box.
 Ambition and drive are also two of the main themes of Jack in the Box, and it’s appropriate that the documentary let us in this crucial moment of j-hope’s life.

-Another moving and important moment in J-Hope in the Box is when j-hope visits his family in Gwangju, a city in the south of the country, where he was born.
+Another moving and important moment in j-hope IN THE BOX is when j-hope visits his family in Gwangju, a city in the south of the country, where he was born.
 “Safety Zone,” a gorgeous R&B track from Jack in the Box, plays in the background.

 “Where’s the ray of light to relieve me in the darkness?
 Is it a tranquil home?
 Or the blue that is far, far away?
 Where’s my safe zone,” the lyrics say as he gets out of the car to photograph the woods or when he talks about his band members on the way there.
-At home, he is welcomed by his parents (we hear them and see them at the margins of the frame only) who have filled their home with mementos and photos of their son’s career.
+At home, he is welcomed by his parents (we hear them and see them at the margins of the frame only), who have filled their home with mementos and photos of their son’s career.

-The contrast between this j-hope–safe, protected, nourished with food and love by his parents–and the one we will soon see commanding a huge stage in front of thousands of people, is truly staggering, not so much in how j-hope himself behaves, but in showing the extraordinary psychological leap artists at a certain level must make to inhabit their artistic selves.
-What’s beautiful and telling in J-Hope in the Box, is that we are full witnesses to the transition from person to performer he must make.
+The contrast between this j-hope—safe, protected, nourished with food and love by his parents—and the one we will soon see commanding a huge stage in front of thousands of people is truly staggering, not so much in how j-hope himself behaves, but in showing the extraordinary psychological leap artists at a certain level must make to inhabit their artistic selves.
+What’s beautiful and telling in j-hope IN THE BOX is that we are full witnesses to the transition from person to performer he must make.

 Thankfully, the documentary also intersperses footage of his performance at Lollapalooza, or Hobipalooza, as the concert was nicknamed by ARMY.
 Boasting an incredibly satisfying sound mix, these are some of the best moments of the film, where we get to see and hear the results of j-hope months-long labour.